Select Page

 Remove the bowl from heat.
 Add in the oatmeal mixture along with the orange essential oil.

 Allow the soap to cool for 5-10 minutes or until the temperature is 125-130 degrees.
-This will help prevent the oatmeal mixture from falling to the bottom of the soap.
+This will help prevent the oatmeal mixture to fall to the bottom of the soap.
 (I learned this trick from Easy Homemade Melt and Pour Soap book – thank you Jan Berry!)

 Pour the melted soap into your silicone mold.
 Leave it in a cool, dry place for 1-2 hours or until it hardens completely.